-If you take the time to produce valuable content, you should be proud to show it off to the world – which makes this part a whole lot easier.
-Post links to your new music blog in each of your personal social platforms.
+If you take the time to produce valuable content, you should be proud to show it off to the world – which makes this part a lot easier—post links to your new music blog on each of your personal social media accounts.

-Try to follow other people who have an interest in the same music niche as you, and you’ll likely gain some new readers.
-Each time you share engaging content on social media, you’ll get some people clicking back to your blog to check out your posts.
+Try to follow other music blogs and people interested in the same niche as you, and you’ll likely gain some new readers.
+Each time you share engaging content on many social media channels and platforms, you’ll get some people clicking back to your blog to check out your posts.

-Once you’ve started to get traffic and seem to have a small following on social media, now is the time to email them and let them and start connecting with them on a deeper level.
-If you don’t have a list yet, don’t worry, building one is a lot simpler than most people make it out to be.
+Once you’ve started to get traffic and seem to have a small following on social media, now is the time to email them and let them start connecting with them on a deeper level.
+If you don’t have a list yet, don’t worry.
+Building one is a lot simpler than most people make it out to be.

-This post goes into the details of how to build an email list from your music blog.
-Once you start building your list, each time you post on your blog, you can email your subscribers a link to the blog post.
+Once you start building your list, you can email your subscribers a link to the blog post each time you post on your blog.
 Over time, this will help to boost your blog traffic and bring return visitors to your blog

 Whether you are looking to make a bit of side income or if you want to turn your music blog into a full-time occupation, the monetization methods listed below will help you start making an income from your music blogging project.

 As an affiliate marketer, you get paid a commission for every product bought by a customer you recommended it to.
-All you have to do is join a music affiliate network like Master Class Music Affiliate Network and get an affiliate link to a product.
+So all you have to do is join a music affiliate network like Master Class Music Affiliate Network and get an affiliate link to a product.

 When you write blog posts, you can include that link in relevant places within your post.
-Whenever someone reads your post, clicks on the link, and buys something from that site, you will get paid a commission.
+You will get paid a commission when someone reads your post, clicks on the link, and buys something from that site.

-Music bloggers can help other artists gain more exposure for their work by selling them courses, e-books, reports, checklists, and various other types of information products.
+Music bloggers can help other artists gain more exposure for their work by selling them courses, e-books, reports, checklists, and other information products on the online music store.

 Alternatively, if you’re running an educational music blog, you can offer lessons or products that help people to play instruments better.
 As long as you have some knowledge or expertise to share, there are many different ways to monetize that knowledge.
 You just have to find a way to provide it to your audience.

-Another way to monetize your music blog is to set up your own webshop and sell things that your readers will want.
-This can be anything from your own books to music to band merchandise and much more.
-You can even sell concert tickets, music production software, and so on.
+Another way to monetize your music blog is to set up your own webshop and sell things your readers will want.
+This can be anything from your own books to music, band merchandise, etc. You can even sell concert tickets or offer free tickets in a contest, music production software, etc.

-Google Adsense and other ad networks are a great way to make money from your blog visitors.
-By placing ads on your site, you’ll get paid for visitors that either click or view your ads.
-This type of monetization is great because it’s very easy to set up and requires very little maintenance – and your income grows as your music blog grows.
+Google Adsense and other alternative ad networks are a great way to make money from your blog visitors.
+By placing ads on your site, you’ll get paid for visitors who click or view your ads.
+This type of monetization is great because it’s straightforward to set up and requires very little maintenance – and your income grows as your music blog grows.

-You can get paid to write sponsored posts or reviews of products for other blogs or businesses in the music industry.
-As long as you’re writing about something of value, then this is a great way to make money doing something that will benefit your readers greatly.
+You can get paid to write sponsored posts or reviews of products for other music blogs or businesses in the music industry.
+As long as you’re writing about something of value, this is a great way to make money doing something that will greatly benefit your readers.

-Just make sure that you only write sponsored posts or product reviews that fall within your music niche in order to avoid alienating your readers.
+Just make sure that you only write sponsored posts or product reviews within your music niche to avoid alienating your readers.
 Also, you don’t want to do too much of this as it can eventually get you dinged by search engines if you abuse it.

-Starting a music blog doesn’t have to be hard.
-As long as you follow the steps outlined in this guide, you will soon have your very own platform for sharing your love of music with the world.
+Learning how to start a music blog and actually doing it doesn’t have to be hard.
+As long as you follow the steps outlined in this guide, you will soon have your own platform for sharing your love of music.

 And by implementing the monetization strategies outlined in the section above, you will be able to earn an income doing something that you love!